-- A. Due date A fully completed and certified BE-11 report comprising Form BE-11A and Forms BE-11B, BE-11C, BE-11D, or BE-11E (as required) is due to be filed with BEA by May 31, 2012. - B. Extensions For the timely dissemination of the survey results, it is important that your report be filed by the due date.
+- A. Due date A fully completed and certified BE-11 report comprising Form BE-11A and Forms BE-11B, BE-11C, BE-11D, or BE-11E (as required) is due to be filed with BEA by May 30, 2014 - B. Extensions For the timely dissemination of the survey results, it is important that your report be filed by the due date.
 However, a written request for an extension will be considered provided it is received no later than the original due date of the report and enumerates substantive reasons necessitating the extension.
-BEA will provide a written response to such requests. - C. Assistance For assistance, telephone (202) 606-5566 between 8:00 a.m. and 4:30 p.m., eastern time, or e-mail BEA at be10/11@bea.gov. - D. Retention of copies Each U.S. Reporter must retain a copy of its report to facilitate resolution of problems.
+BEA will provide a written response to such requests. - C. Assistance For assistance, telephone (202) 606-5566 or e-mail BEA at be10/11@bea.gov. - D. Retention of copies Each U.S. Reporter must retain a copy of its report to facilitate resolution of problems.
 These copies should be retained by the U.S. Reporter for at least 3 years after the report's original due date. - E. Electronic filing option (eFile) Forms that can be transmitted to BEA electronically will be available on the BEA Web site: www.bea.gov/efile.
-If you eFile, please do not submit - F. Where to send the report Send reports filed by mail through the U.S. Postal Service to:
+If you eFile, please do not submit paper reports. - F. Where to send the report Send reports filed by mail through the U.S. Postal Service to:

-U.S. Department of Compares

-Commerce

-Commerce

-Commerce

-Washington, DC 20230
+U.S. Department of Commerce Bureau of Economic Analysis BE-69(A) Washington, DC 20230